-- 80 particle phases, leading to greater loss to the gas phase.
+CCFRs to form a short-lived peroxy radical that leads to the oxidation of the alcohol group to a ketone $(C_5H_4O_5^{2-})$ and superoxide (ROS) in Reaction (2).
+Reactions (3)-(8) describe ROS cycling, and Reactions (9)-(12) are Fe^{II} oxidation reactions.
+As depicted in Fig. 1, we anticipated that aerosols undergoing photochemical aging under humid conditions would exhibit lower concentrations of particle-bound ROS compared to those under dry conditions.
+This is because effective diffusion aids in the exchange between the gas and particle phases, leading to greater loss to the gas phase.
 The results show very elevated ROS concentrations in photochemically aged iron(III)-citrate (Fe^{III}(Cit)) particles compared to pure CA or non-aged particles.
-However, humidity and presumably molecular diffusion did not influence ROS formation as much as previously hypothesized and reported.
+However, humidity and, presumably, molecular diffusion did not influence ROS formation as much as previously hypothesized and reported.
 UV-aged copper-containing Fe^{III}(Cit) particles disclosed an unexpectedly high change in ROS formation depending on oxygen availability.
-The limitation of using DCFH as an acellular assay was tried to overcome with additional experiments using the online oxidative - 85 potential ascorbic acid instrument (OOPAAI, Utinger et al. 2023).
-However, Cu does not only generate ROS but also reacts with AA directly (Campbell et al., 2023) and thus was not suitable for quantifying particle-bound ROS.
-The high oxidation capacity of metals is stressed, as is the influence of metal interactions during atmospheric aging processes toward the formation of ROS in particles.
+Additional experiments using the online oxidative potential ascorbic acid instrument (OOPAAI; Utinger et al., 2023) were carried out in order to attempt to overcome the limitation of using DCFH as an acellular assay.
+However, Cu not only generates ROS but also reacts with ascorbic acid directly (Campbell et al., 2023) and, thus, was not suitable for quantifying particle-bound ROS.
+Hence, we used the OPROSI, which is based on DCFH, to investigate the influence of iron and copper in SOA particles on the buildup of particle-bound ROS induced by photochemical aging.